BushelScript/help/docs/tutorial/basic-syntax.md

 sidebar_label: Step 2: Basic Syntax
 ---

-Syntax is the visible structure of language.
-BushelScript has stricter syntactic rules than natural language—you can't just tell it to "make coffee"—but as programming languages go, it's relatively lenient.
+Syntax is the structure of language.
+Programming languages have stricter syntactic rules than natural languages, and BushelScript is no exception.

 See also: [Language Reference](../ref/basic-syntax).